fraserwg/OxfordVisualisationHackathon/README.md

 6. Longitude
 7. Distance to San Fransisco

-The file `src/LoadAGU.py` demonstrates how to load the dataset into python using pandas and xarray.
+The file `src/LoadAGU.py` demonstrates how to load the dataset into python using `pandas` and the inbuilt `csv` module.

 ## The Reading dataset